jonivalo/blog-app/README.md

 # MERN Blog Platform

-A modern blog platform built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring image storage on Firebase.
+A blog platform built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring image storage on Firebase.
 It supports user authentication, CRUD operations for blog posts, and tagging system for organization.

 ## Features